-The Evans' index is the ratio of maximum width of the frontal horns of the lateral ventricles and maximal internal diameter of skull at the same level employed in axial CT and MRI images.
-This ratio varies with the age and sex.
+The Evans' index is the ratio of maximum width of the frontal horns of the lateral ventricles and the maximal internal diameter of the skull at the same level employed in axial CT and MRI images.
+This ratio varies with age and sex.

 - 1. Ng SE, Low AM, Tang KK et-al. Value of quantitative MRI biomarkers (Evans' index, aqueductal flow rate, and apparent diffusion coefficient) in idiopathic normal pressure hydrocephalus.
 J Magn Reson Imaging.
 2009;30 (4): 708-15. doi:10.1002/jmri.21865 - Pubmed citation